taylormusolf/Dyno/README.md

 # <div align='center'> <img width="589" alt="dyno logo" src="https://user-images.githubusercontent.com/71670060/119405986-fb2bcc80-bc96-11eb-8d12-61cc225b8e60.PNG"> </div>

-## Summary
-A rock climbing themed platforming game where you can climb cave walls and dynamically jump from rock face to rock to reach the cave exit to find your friends.
+Dyno is a rock climbing themed platforming game where you can climb cave walls and dynamically jump from rock face to rock to reach the cave exit to find your friends.

 It is a single player game where the user controls a rock climber.
 There is an entrance to each level and an exit.
 The goal is to reach the exit and find items.

+Try the game for yourself [here!](https://dyno.taylormusolf.com)

+## Technologies
+ * `JavaScript` - programming language used for the game logic
+ * `HTML 5 canvas` - game objects and images rendered in
+ * `HTML audio` - utilized for game audio
+ * `Webpack` - used to bundled the game files

-## Functionality and MVP's
+## Features

- 1. Generate a cave-like environment for platforming and style it
+ * Generate a cave-like environment for platforming and style it
- 2. Player to be able to move in the environment, jump and climb it
+ * Player to be able to move in the environment, jump and climb it
- 3. Have an About screen that describes backstory and game instructions
+ * Have an About screen that describes backstory and game instructions

 ## Start Screen
  The game has a start screen which includes story background and general level objective.